 There were four main sieges during the war, and a host of lesser known sieges.
-The three main sieges were:
+The four main sieges were:

 Kimberley - 14th October, 1899 to 15th February, 1900